-In this blog post, I will summarize the differences between servo motor systems and stepper motor systems, then show how advances in stepper motor technology are closing the gap.
+In this blog post, we will summarize the differences between servo motor systems and stepper motor systems.

 Let's start with a quick comparison of the two motor technologies.

-Although servo motors and stepper motors both use permanent magnets in the rotor and electromagnets in the stator to generate motion, and they both require drive circuits, there are fundamental differences in their design.
-The next section will explain how these fundamental differences affect their performance.
+Although servo motors and stepper motors both use permanent magnets in the rotor and require drive circuits to operate, there are fundamental differences in their design that lead to differences in performance.

-A servo motor design (shown above) uses a radially magnetized rotor instead of teeth (shown below), which is the main reason servo motors have significantly less poles.
+A servo motor (shown above) uses a radially magnetized rotor instead of teeth (shown below), which is the main reason servo motors have significantly fewer poles.
 The low number of poles also requires the use of encoder feedback to minimize error.